-Dora Pond is an example of Winter Ponds – special nature habitats that are unique to the climate in Israel.
+Dora Pond is an example of winter ponds (or winter pools) – special nature habitats that are unique to the climate in Israel.
 These small water bodies are filled in the winter and completely dried out in the heavy summer.
 The water organisms living in this habitat have adjusted to survive in the long hot and dry summer.
 Winter ponds or winter pools are considered nature reserves that last only for a season, and almost all of them are found on outskirts of the big cities.

 Getting to Dora Pond

-Drive on route #2 (Coast Freeway) from Tel Aviv northbound.
+Drive on Route No. 2 (Coast Freeway) from Tel Aviv northbound.

 At Poleg junction (with road #553), turn left (to the west) and then drive about 2 km until you see the park on your right.